 I'm studying to be a composer.

-Composition is a creative pursuit.
-How can you learn composing?
-By studying what others have done, by digging into the theory, and by experimenting yourself.
-This is what I do: I study, learn and experiment.
+How can one learn to compose?
+By studying what others have done, by digging into the theory, and by experimenting.
+That's what I do: I study, I learn and I experiment.

 Have a look around.
 Perhaps you might like something here.
 All my music is free.